Message from the President of the Faculty Senate

 As the primary governance body representing faculty, the overall mission of the Faculty Senate of U.T.
 Tyler is to provide “a systematic means for effective participation of the faculty in the affairs of the university by developing channels of communication for the faculty to make recommendations to the President of the University and for the administration of U.T.
 Tyler to seek the judgment and counsel of the faculty about matters of mutual concern.”
 HOP 3.6.0

 At this point in time in the history of UT Tyler, we are faced with unique challenges and opportunities.
 Our newly admitted students are increasingly diverse and some of them are unprepared to do rigorous college-level work.
 Our classrooms are designed for the 20th century education while information communication technologies continue to evolve at a very rapid pace.
-Our faculty are less engaged that they could be.
-The 2016 Gallup Employee Engagement Survey indicates that 66% of our faculty and staff reported being either ‘Not Engaged’ or ‘Actively Disengaged.”
+Our faculty are less engaged as per the 2016 Gallup Employee Engagement Survey, which indicates that 66% of our faculty and staff reported being either ‘Not Engaged’ or ‘Actively Disengaged.”
 These are the challenges.
+It is our firm belief that an engaged faculty facilitate and engage students more, so we shall strive to reverse this trend.

 At the same time, we have new opportunities that were unimaginable in the recent past with respect to new insights of what works to effectively reach and teach a new generation of students.
-At the University of Texas at Tyler, we are witnessing new and exciting times with our new president and a forward-thinking strategic plan.
+At the University of Texas at Tyler, we are witnessing new and exciting times with president Tidwell and a forward-thinking strategic plan.
 Over the past year, we have witnessed a new level of transparency, inclusion, and commitment to shared governance on the part of the University administration and the University of Texas System.
-As a faculty Senate, we are committed to the University of Texas System’s call to all our universities to share governance, particularly with regard to strengthening education for all students.
+As a faculty Senate, we are committed to the University of Texas System’s call to all our universities to shared governance, particularly with regard to decision making geared towards strengthening education for all students.

-In light of these challenges and opportunities, the Faculty Senate will focus on the following three core priorities during the next three years.
+In light of these challenges and opportunities, the Faculty Senate will focus on the following three core priorities during the current academic year.

-- Support the shared governance process by maximizing faculty engagement.
+- Execute the shared governance mandate by maximizing faculty engagement.
 To participate effectively in shared governance, the Senate and the faculty as a whole must be actively engaged, sufficiently informed, and deliberative in their actions.
 We are fortunate to have so many fine faculty members who are willing to devote their time and talents to participate in the governance of the University.
 There are many opportunities for faculty to become involved with Senate through Faculty and University-wide Committees and Task Forces.
+When you are called upon to serve on any committee or task force, kindly do so diligently knowing that you are representing us all.

-- Work collaboratively with the President, Vice-Presidents, and other administrators on policy issues and related matters affecting the university.
-Faculty Senate has proposed that we adopt a shared university-wide goal focused on strengthening the quality of teaching and learning for all students.
+- Collaborate with the President, Vice-Presidents, and other administrators on policy issues and related matters affecting the university.
+Faculty Senate is committed to a shared university-wide goal focused on enhancing the quality of teaching and learning for all students to improve retention, graduation and career-placement.
 To accomplish this goal, the Senate recommends using a coordinated mix of activities, which will involve team-work and collaboration, institution-wide engagement, and shared responsibility for student success.
 This focus is consistent with the new university-wide vision of becoming the “primary educational and economic driver of East Texas.”
-Faculty Senate is eager and prepared to work with various stakeholders to help facilitate appropriate venues aimed at initiating discussions among faculty, staff, and students about strengthening teaching and learning for all students.
+Faculty Senate is eager and prepared to work with various stakeholders to help facilitate appropriate avenues aimed at initiating discussions among faculty, staff, and students about strengthening teaching and learning for all students.
+Key tasks this year would be to undertake a Campus Culture survey; to finalize the Work load policies that reflect the diverse programs and services rendered in our University, acknowledge innovations emanating from faculty and to prioritize faculty development so as to serve effectively.

-- Highlight faculty achievements in research, teaching, and service.
+- Recognize and reward faculty achievements in research, teaching, and service.
 We are fortunate to have so many fine faculty members who are doing excellent research, teaching, and service work.
 The work of these faculty members deserves recognition and reward.
+In this regard, faculty will be invited to participate in nominating, recommending and vetting of applicants for various awards.
+We invite your active participation in this process.

 Faculty Senate Invitation

-Faculty Senate invites all faculty to become more actively engaged in contributing to the health and well-being of our university.
+Faculty Senate invites all faculty members to become more actively engaged in contributing to the health and well-being of our university.
 An engaged university enriches the student experience and helps change the campus culture in positive ways.
 Please contact me or your respective senators to learn more about the work of the Senate or bring innovative ideas and/or matters of concern to our attention.
 Faculty Senate stands ready to give you a strong and effective voice in our processes of shared governance.
+There is an African Proverb that states thus:

-Looking forward to seeing many of you at our upcoming Faculty Senate meetings, which convene at 12:30 p.m. on the 3rd Thursday of every month, except for the months December and March.
+Looking forward to seeing many of you at our upcoming Faculty Senate meetings, which convene at 12:30 p.m. on the 3rd Thursday of every month, starting from September 20, 2018 except for the months of December and August.

 President, Faculty Senate